javajet/learn-scala-by-example/README.md

 # Learn Scala By Example

+## Introduction

-Some examples to assist in the understanding of Scala, particularly when transitioning from the Python language.
+Some examples to assist in the understanding of Scala, particularly aimed at programmers coming from the Python language.